 20. Hike The Sliding Sands to Halemau’u Trail

-There are many incredible hiking trails to explore in Central Maui especially at Haleakalā National Park.
+There are many incredible hiking trails to explore in Central Maui, especially at Haleakalā National Park.
 Some fun and easy day hikes at this National Park include the 0.6-mile-long Pā Ka’oao Trail and the 0.3-mile-long Leleiwi Overlook Trail.

 But if you’re looking for a longer, more challenging day hike we recommend the Sliding Sands to Halemau’u Trail.
-From all the hikes that we did in Maui, the Sliding Sands to Halemau’u Trail was by far my favorite, but also the most difficult one.
+Of all the hikes that we did in Maui, the Sliding Sands to Halemau’u Trail was by far my favorite, but also the most difficult one.
 This trail is 11 miles long and will require some planning but it’s well worth it for the gorgeous views that it offers.

-Hiking Tip: Due to its length and difficulty, it’s not recommended to hike the Halemau’u Trail out and back as a day hike.
+HIKING TIP: Due to its length and difficulty, it’s not recommended to hike the Halemau’u Trail out and back as a day hike.
 Instead, most people park their car at the ending point and catch a ride to the starting point so you only have to hike one way – from the top of the volcano down into the crater floor and then to your car.

 21. Go Zip Lining